 - Need a large amount of work done

-Once you’re sedated and comfortable, Dr. Gonzalez then properly numbs or anesthetizes, the area he is working on, ensuring that your procedure is pain-free.
+Once you’re sedated and comfortable, our sedation dentist properly numbs or anesthetizes, the area he is working on, ensuring that your procedure is pain-free.

 Unlike anesthesia, which is used to relieve pain or to put patients to sleep for complex procedures, sedation focuses on treating anxiety and helping patients feel comfortable so that they can receive the care they need to keep their mouths healthy.
 Local anesthesia is still administered in most cases to help create a relaxing, pain-free treatment.